Powerful DevOps with Gearset and Salesforce DX

 • No credit card required

-SFDX has changed the way developers build on Salesforce
+SFDX has changed the way developers build on the Salesforce platform

 Salesforce DX makes it easier for teams to adopt modern Salesforce DevOps.
-The powerful set of tools, features and APIs help Salesforce developers to adopt best practices like using version control, and automating parts of the release process.
+The powerful set of tools, features and APIs that make up SFDX encourage Salesforce developers to adopt best practices already common on other platforms and software development stacks, like using version control, and automating more parts of the release process.

 The power of DX, without the command line